 Things to consider before buying garden hand tools

-Before investing in any new garden tools, it’s a good idea to think about the size and makeup of your outside space, and what you’re trying to achieve in your garden.
-If you have a large garden with a wide variety of trees, shrubs, flowers and vegetables, you’ll need a wider variety of tools to keep your garden looking its best than you would if your garden was much smaller.
-If you’re planning to put your energies into a vegetable patch or borders full of flowering plants, then investing in specialist planting and cultivating tools will make your jobs a lot easier.
+Before investing in any new garden tools, it’s a good idea to think about the size and makeup of your outside space, and your garden’s desired look.
+If you have a large garden with a wide variety of trees, shrubs, flowers and vegetables, you’ll need a wider variety of tools to keep your garden looking its best.
+If you’re planning to focus on a vegetable patch or borders full of flowering plants, then investing in specialist planting and cultivating tools will make your jobs a lot easier.

 Looking after your tools

-Looking after your garden tools properly will help extend their lifespan.
-One of the first things you should think about is where you’re going to store your tools.
+- Think about where you’re going to store your tools.
 Even the toughest tools will begin to rust and warp after a while if left out in the elements, so make sure you’ve got somewhere safe and dry to keep them, such as a shed.

-Any bladed tools should be sharpened regularly before they become too blunt, and be sure to replace blades as soon as they break.
+- Sharpen bladed tools regularly before they become too blunt and be sure to replace blades when they crack or break.

 - Look for tool heads made of stainless steel or supplied with a PTFE coating, as both of these are rust-resistant.
 PTFE allows the tool to make a smoother cut, and helps extend its life by protecting the head from wear and tear.